Leaford Allen: Europe

 In early 2017, he signed a deal abroad in Sweden's Division 2 with Tenhults IF.
 Throughout his single season with Tenhults, he finished as the club's top goal scorer with 12 goals.
-He continued his stint abroad in 2018 by securing a contract with Nässjö IF.
+He continued his stint abroad in 2018 by securing a contract with Nässjö FF.
 Where he finished third in the league scoring charts with 19 goals.

 Canada

 Following his brief stint in Europe, he returned to the southern Ontario circuit League1 Ontario to former club Sigma FC for the 2019 season.
 In 2021, he played with league rivals Blue Devils FC where the team reached the championship final but lost the match to Guelph United.
 The next season he remained in the regional circuit by signing with the expansion side, Simcoe County Rovers.

 Abroad

 Allen's tenure with the Barrie-based club was short-lived as he shortly after secured a deal with Napier City Rovers in New Zealand's Central League.
 In his debut season with Napier, he appeared in 19 matches and scored 9 goals.
 He also helped the club secure a berth in the National League Championship.

 In 2023, he signed for Cebu in the Philippines Football League.
 He recorded a goal in his debut match for Cebu against Kaya F.C.–Iloilo on February 19, 2023.
+After a season with Cebu, he was released from his contract in the 2023 offseason.